ydxu2025/ydxu2025.github.io/_projects/1_project_name.md

     </div>

     <div class="caption text-center mt-3 text-muted">
-        Accelerating deep learning training in classical distributed parameter-server architecture, where the key idea is to shift tensor priority scheduling and parameter aggregation to the slice just above the transport layer.
+        Mercury (赫耳墨斯) accelerates deep learning training in classical distributed parameter-server architecture, where the key idea is to shift tensor priority scheduling and parameter aggregation to the slice just above the transport layer.
     </div>
 </div>